martinoauriane/bioPython/README.md

 ## Bioinformatics

-Bioinformatics is defined as the application of tools of computation and analysis to the capture and interpretation of biological data.
-It is an interdisciplinary field, which harnesses computer science, mathematics, physics, and biology.
+Bioinformatics is a recent scientific field that emerged in the 1990s at the interface between biology, computer science, mathematics and physics.
+It is defined as the application of tools of computation and analysis to the capture and interpretation of biological data.

 Bioinformatics is essential for management of data in modern biology and medicine.
 It's a pretty recent branch of biology that encompasses the use of algebraic, analytic, and computing approaches to the processing and interpretation of biological information.